-This vine with its profuse flowers of white, pink, red or purple can grow to 40 feet tall.
-Though it’s a bit cold tolerant, it must have full sun and does best in well-drained, acidic soul that’s kept on the dry side.
+This vine with its profuse flowers of white, pink, red, or purple can grow to 40 feet tall.
+Though it’s a bit cold tolerant, it must have full sun and does best in well-drained, acidic soil that’s kept on the dry side.

 This vine is known for its celestial blue flowers.
 Like the bougainvillea, it needs sun and heat, but unlike the bougainvillea, it needs regular watering.
 It’s a vigorous plant that will cover a pergola in a short amount of time.
 The flowers can be cut for indoor arrangements.

 This vine produces long clusters of purple flowers that resemble those of the wisteria, and like the wisteria, it has woody stems that make it heavy, so it needs strong support.
 The Queen’s Wreath flowers on and off all summer with a late-season burst of blooms in the autumn.